wavefrontHQ/wavefront-jersey-sdk-java/docs/custom.md

 ### 2. Set Up a WavefrontSender

 A `WavefrontSender` object implements the low-level interface for sending data to Wavefront.
+You can choose to send data using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).

 * If you have already set up a `WavefrontSender` for another SDK that will run in the same JVM, use that one.
 (For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/sender.md#share-a-wavefrontsender).)

-* Otherwise, follow the steps in [Set Up a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/sender.md#set-up-a-wavefrontsender) to send data using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
+* Otherwise, follow the steps in [Set Up a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/sender.md#set-up-a-wavefrontsender).

 The `WavefrontSender` is used by both the `WavefrontJerseyReporter` and the optional `WavefrontTracer`.